paritie/precourse/git-practice/shuaibu.md

-My name is shuaibu Muhammad, i am a javaScript and python developer.
+My name is shuaib Muhammad, i am a front-end web developer developer.
 I registered for this bootcamp because i wanted to learn and gain more experience.